top of page

 It's been said before, but we will say it again, a lot of what separates mediocre managers from great ones is their ability to manage their time and focus on what is important.

-Many hotel Leaders have been trained to be busy bodies.
-In the past, they got the job done no matter the cost and through this determination they were promoted to management level positions.
+Many hotel Leaders have been trained to be busybodies.
+In the past, they got the job done no matter the cost and were promoted to management-level positions through this determination.

-However, when front line workers make it to management roles and mid managers make it to executive leadership roles they need to learn a different set of skills.
+However, when front line workers make it to management roles and mid managers make it to executive leadership roles, they need to learn different skills.
 One of the foundational skills to master is the understanding of urgent vs important tasks, a timeless time management principle.

 Let's take a look at the Eisenhower Matrix below: